-2019 Equity Incentive Plan
+2019 Equity Incentive Plan and 2022 Inducement Plan

 On February 6, 2019, the Company adopted the 2019 Equity Incentive Plan (2019 Plan) under which the Board may issue incentive stock options, nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units, and performance shares to the Company's employees, directors, and consultants.
 The Company's 2017 Stock Option and Grant Plan (2017 Plan) was terminated; however, shares subject to awards granted under it will continue to be governed by the 2017 Plan.
 Shares reserved for issuance but not issued pursuant to, or not subject to, awards granted under the 2017 Plan were added to the available shares in the 2019 Plan.
 Shares subject to awards granted under the 2017 Plan that are repurchased by, or forfeited to, the Company will also be reserved for issuance under the 2019 Plan.
 The board of directors, or a committee appointed by the board of directors, has the authority to determine to whom options or shares will be granted, the number of shares, the term, and the exercise price.
 If an individual owns stock representing 10% or more of the outstanding shares, the exercise price of each share shall be at least 110% of the fair market value and the term of the award shall not exceed five years.
 All other options granted under the 2019 Plan must have an exercise price at least equal to the fair market value on the date of grant and have a term not to exceed ten years.
-The shares generally vest over a four-year period with straight-line vesting with a 25% one-year cliff.
-On January 1, 2021, the Company added 3,965,813 shares to the shares reserved for issuance under the 2019 Equity Incentive Plan.
-As of December 31, 2021, the Company had reserved 17,060,430 shares of common stock under the 2019 Plan, of which 4,042,486 shares were available for issuance of future awards.
+The stock options generally vest over a four-year period with one forty-eighth of the shares vesting each month or over a four-year period with 25% vesting at the one-year cliff and monthly thereafter.
+The RSUs generally vest over a period of three years with one-twelfth of the shares vesting quarterly.
+On January 1, 2022, the Company added 4,099,309 shares to the shares reserved for issuance under the 2019 Equity Incentive Plan.
+As of December 31, 2022, the Company had reserved 20,463,901 shares of the automatic conversion provision of common stock under the 2019 Plan, of which 5,587,550 shares were avai